-Temporary and/or Raised Pits - The regulations for temground-level courts with the exception that for any raised pit, the top of the pit shall be no more than seven (7) inchesabove the level of the pitching platforms.
-(See page 41, II - SPECIFICATIONS FOR COURT LAYOUT, Section C)
+Temporary and/or Raised Pits - The regulations for temporary ground-level courts, with the exception that for any raised pit, the top of the pit shall be no more than seven (7) inches above the level of the pitching platforms.
+(See page 42, II - SPECIFICATIONS FOR COURT LAYOUT, Section C)

 Time Limit - Contestants must deliver both shoes within thirty (30) seconds.
-(See page 10, RULE 3, Section C.2)
+(See page 11, RULE 3, Section C.2)

-Toe - Refers to the area of the horseshoe that is farthest from the open end. (also see diagram on page 48)
+Toe - Refers to the area of the horseshoe that is farthest from the open end. (also see diagram on inside front cover)